 Until lands have access to public sanitary sewer, they must use septic systems and leach fields for sewage disposal.
 In 2016/2017, the County Commissioners updated the 2004 Facilities Master Plan for the County.
-The service areas shown in Figure 23 were updated based on recent development pressure and service area amendments.
+The service areas shown on the map below were updated based on recent development pressure and service area amendments.